Frequently Asked Questions

 - No, there are no office visit fees for students and we bill private insurances for services (labs, X-Rays, etc.).

-- Cash price discounts are available for specific services.
-These must be paid the day of service.
+- Same day price discounts are available for specific services.
+These must be paid at the day of service.

 How should I schedule an appointment?